Coping With Anxiety, Worries and Fears As A Family

 - Ask questions about procedures so you and your child know what to expect.

-- Ask for written materials about the diagnosis, treatment and potential side effects.
+- Ask for written materials or referrals to trusted websites about the diagnosis, treatment, and potential side effects.

 - Connect with other parents whose children have experienced a similar diagnosis and learn what helped them through treatment.